Thew7/ClimaTune/README.md

 The application uses the Vite development server.
 1. In the same ClimaTune-main/client directory, start the server
    - npm run dev
+2. You should now see "VITE v7.2.2 ready" in the command prompt
-2. To open the project, paste the following URL into your web browser.
+3. To open the project, paste the following URL into your web browser.
    - http://127.0.0.1:5173/

 ## Spotify Integration